theobald-software/kb.theobald-software.github.io/content/_xtract-universal/deploying-extractions-using-Git-version-control.md

    - [Xtract Universal installation directory](https://help.theobald-software.com/en/xtract-universal/introduction/installation-and-update#program-directory-files):
 3. Use dedicated branches for test and development environments and the main branch for the production system

+{: .box-tip}
+**Tip:** The initial initialization of the Git version control requires an empty config folder.
+For this reason, the existing config folder must first be renamed and then filled with the configuration files.

 ### When setting up in an existing environment